Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 EOF

-Remember that the taint declared earlier was this app=nginx:NoSchedule where:
+Remember the taint app=nginx:NoSchedul declared earlier where:

 • The key used was app